everydayrails/everyday-rails/_posts/2012-03-19-testing-series-rspec-models-factory-girl.markdown

 Now our specs will use random, sometimes humorous names for each generated contact.
 Notice that I pass Faker's `first_name` method inside a block&mdash;Factory Girl considers these "lazy attributes" as opposed to the statically-added strings our initial factory had.

-Return to the `contact_spec.rb` file we set up a few minutes ago and locate the first example (</code>it "has a valid factory"</code>).
+Return to the `contact_spec.rb` file we set up a few minutes ago and locate the first example (`it "has a valid factory"`).
 We're going to write our first spec&mdash;essentially testing the factory we just created.
 Edit the example to look like the following:

 {% highlight ruby %}
 # spec/models/contact_spec.rb